Privacy

 Transport Encryption (TLS)

 Most email providers now encrypt emails in transit between servers using TLS.
 This prevents eavesdropping during transmission but does NOT prevent the email provider from reading your messages.
 Gmail, Outlook, and Yahoo all use TLS.
+Think of TLS as an armored truck carrying a postcard — the message is protected during delivery, but anyone at the pickup or drop-off point can read it.

 End-to-End Encryption (E2EE)

 The gold standard.
 Messages are encrypted on your device and can only be decrypted by the recipient.
 Not even the email provider can read them.
 Requires both sender and recipient to use compatible systems.
+This is the equivalent of sending a locked box where only the recipient has the key — nobody in between can access the contents.

 PGP/GPG Encryption

 Pretty Good Privacy (PGP) and its open-source implementation GNU Privacy Guard (GPG) are the traditional method for end-to-end email encryption.
 You create a public/private key pair, share your public key, and others use it to encrypt messages that only your private key can decrypt.
+PGP has been the standard for decades and remains extremely secure, but it requires technical knowledge to set up and manage keys properly.

 Easiest Options for Encrypted Email